lezcano/expRNN/README.md

-# ExpRNN: Cheap Orthogonal Constraints
+# Dynamic Trivializations: Cheap and Simple Manifold Constraints (Orthogonal, Positive Definite, Positive determinant...)

 Code and Experiments of the papers:

-"Trivializations for Gradient-Based Optimization on Manifolds"
+"[Trivializations for Gradient-Based Optimization on Manifolds][arxivtriv]"

 "[Cheap Orthogonal Constraints in Neural Networks: A Simple Parametrization of the Orthogonal and Unitary Group][arxivcheap]"

 ## Start putting orthogonal constraints in your code

-### Requirements

-The current implementation requires pytorch 1.1, as it takes advantage of the new features of JIT to implement faster RNNs.

-### Exponential RNN (`expRNN`)
+### Orthogonal Dynamic Trivialization RNN (`dtriv`)

 Just copy the main files into your code and use the class `OrthogonalRNN` included in the file `orthogonal.py`.
+This implmentation has [`expRNN`][arxivcheap] as a particular case, as described in the remark in [Section 7][arxivtriv].

 ### Orthogonal constraints

-We implement a class `Orthogonal` in the file `orthogonal.py` that can be used both as a static trivialization via the exponential map implementing "["expRNN"][arxivcheap]", or as a dynamic trivialization, implementing "dtriv" as in the paper "Trivializations for Gradient-Based Optimization on Manifolds".
-It can also be used as a static or a dynamic trivialization with other parametrizations, like the Cayley transform.
-We include this as an example in the experiments.
+We implement a class `Orthogonal` in the file `orthogonal.py` that can be used both as a static trivialization via the exponential map implementing `[expRNN][arxivcheap]`, or as a dynamic trivialization, implementing `[dtriv][arxivtriv]`.
+It can also be used as a static or a dynamic trivialization with other parametrizations of the orthogonal group, like the Cayley transform.
+We include the Cayley transform as an example in the experiments as well.

 This layer could also be applied to other kinds of layers like CNNs, and as a helper for different kinds of decompositions in linear layers (QR, SVD, Polar, Schur...).
 To do this, just use the `Orthogonal` class included in the `orthogonal.py` file.